UNITED STATES IMMIGRATION: VISAS & GREEN CARDS

 Once an immigrant visa is available to the intending immigrant family member, other factors such as the person’s US immigration history, criminal history, and current location will determine where he or she qualifies for permanent residency and where the application should be filed – inside or outside of the United States.

 It is important that you consult with a visa immigration lawyer who is experienced in visas and US immigration law before filing petition or application with the government.
-The team of attorneys at Davis & Associates, lead by our board certified immigration attorney, Garry Davis, is ready to help you with your case.
+The team of attorneys at Davis & Associates, lead by our Founder and Managing Partner, Garry Davis, is ready to help you with your case.

 VISAS FOR CERTAIN VICTIMS OF DOMESTIC VIOLENCE